A p-adic analogue of the conjecture of Birch and Swinnerton-Dyer for modular abelian varieties: Abstract

 \section{Abstract}

 Mazur, Tate, and Teitelbaum gave a $p$-adic analogue of the Birch and Swinnerton-Dyer conjecture for elliptic curves.
-We provide a generalization of their conjecture in the good ordinary case to higher dimensional modular abelian varieties over the rationals by constructing the $p$-adic $L$-function of a modular abelian variety and showing it satisfies the appropriate interpolation property.
-We describe the techniques used to formulate the conjecture and give evidence supporting the conjecture in the case when the modular abelian variety is of dimension 2.
+We provide a generalization of their conjecture in the good ordinary case to higher dimensional modular abelian varieties over the rationals by constructing the $p$-adic $L$-function of a modular abelian variety and showing that it satisfies the appropriate interpolation property.
+This relies on a careful normalization of the $p$-adic $L$-function, which we achieve by a comparison of periods.
+Our generalization agrees with the conjecture of Mazur, Tate, Teitelbaum in dimension 1 and the classical Birch Swinnerton-Dyer conjecture formulated by Tate in rank 0.
+We describe the theoretical techniques used to formulate the conjecture and give numerical evidence supporting the conjecture in the case when the modular abelian variety is of dimension 2.